yyumna/climatechange_ai/ICLR2020_workshop.md

 ***

 <center> <h3>Announcements</h3> </center>
-* Applications for the submission mentorship program are now open!
-Mentors and mentees may apply until Jan 14.
+* Applications for the submission mentorship program are now open! **We strongly encourage authors to consider applying for our mentorship program.** Applications are due Jan 14.
 More information [here](#submission-mentorship-program).
-* Call for submissions of Papers or Proposals is now available [here](#call-for-submissions).
+* **Call for submissions** of Papers or Proposals is now available [here](#call-for-submissions).
 Submissions are due on Feb 4 at 11:59 PM Pacific Time.
-* We are excited to announce travel grants for the workshop.
+* We are excited to announce **travel grants** for the workshop.
 Applications are due on Mar 3.
 More information [here](#travel-grants).

 ***